-Update 2022: Unfortunately the inventory of homes on the market is very low.
-Yes, we are successfully representing clients to buy their homes, but it takes work and a sound strategy!
+Finding and buying a home when housing inventory is low takes more work and a sound strategy!
 As you’ll see in the tips below, it’s critical to obtain loan pre-approval BEFORE submitting offers to buy.
-Competition is going to be stiff so a well presented offer with pre-approval backup is so very important.
+Because competition is going to be stiff, it’s more important than ever to submit a well presented offer with loan pre-approval backup.

 Tips for Buying in Low Inventory Market